benjaminhays/benjaminhays/README.md

 I'm currently a full-time high school student in the USA, but I make time for studying computer science in my down-time.

-Sec+ and CCNA holder, currently working on CCNP Security.
+Security+, CCNA, and CCNP Security holder.

 The code for my website and a few of my other projects is available at [git.benhays.org](https://git.benhays.org)